jesimone57/movieproject/README.md

   "rotten_tomatoes_url": "https://www.rottentomatoes.com/m/all_about_eve"
 }
 ```
-As a movie lover and as fan of cinema i would like a json dataset of a minimum of 25 unique elements
+As a movie lover and as fan of cinema i would like a json dataset of a minimum of 40 unique elements
-for the most popular, iconic, celebrated and award winning movies for that year.
+for the most popular, iconic, celebrated and award-winning movies for that year.
 Use the above data structure as a sample of the type of data to return.
 Use movie ratings from IMDB and Rotten Tomatoes; find the film ranking,
 if any, from the AFI website; list  the number of oscars nominated and won and which